Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids: Experiments and Results

 As another independent test of our $J_2/J_1$ model, we also compared the KYbSe$_2$ heat capacity to theoretical calculations.
-Using the zero field heat capacity reported in Refs.~\cite{Xing2021_KYS,scheie2021_KYS}, subtracted by KLuSe$_2$ heat capacity to isolate the magnetic heat capacity (see the Supplemental Information for details \cite{SuppMat}), we compared the data to the high temperature series expansion interpolation calculations \cite{Bernu_2001,Schmidt_2017,Bernu_2020,gonzalez2021ground}, which give accurate quantum calculations of the high temperature heat capacity of the 2D triangular lattice as a function of $J_2/J_1$.
+Using the zero field heat capacity reported in Refs.~\cite{Xing2021_KYS,scheie2021_KYS}, subtracted by KLuSe$_2$ heat capacity to isolate the magnetic heat capacity (see Appendix \ref{app:Experiments} for details), we compared the data to the high temperature series expansion interpolation calculations \cite{Bernu_2001,Schmidt_2017,Bernu_2020,gonzalez2021ground}, which give accurate quantum calculations of the high temperature heat capacity of the 2D triangular lattice as a function of $J_2/J_1$.
 The series were calculated out to the 14th order (one order more than Ref. \cite{gonzalez2021ground}).
 These data are shown in Fig. \ref{flo:HeatCapacity}.

-The zero field heat capacity was measured in a dilution refrigerator below 2.5~K and a $^4$He cryostat above 1.8~K separately and combined.
 For temperatures greater than 2~K, the theory and experiment match very closely, with subtle differences depending on the precise $J_2/J_1$ value.
 To quantitatively compare theory and experiment, we define a $\chi^2_{red}$ for $2\>{\rm K} < T < 8\>{\rm K}$.
 (8~K is where the lattice heat capacity becomes much larger than the magnetic contribution, and the subtracted values are more questionable.)
 For each theoretical $J_2/J_1$ value, we fit $J_1$ to minimize $\chi^2$ and thus obtain $\chi^2_{\rm red}$ as a function of $J_2/J_1$, shown as an inset to Fig. \ref{flo:HeatCapacity}.
 This fit yields best fit values of $J_1=(0.439 \pm 0.010)$~meV and $J_2 /J_1 = 0.037 \pm 0.013$.
-This agrees to within uncertainty with the results from NLSWT fits.
+Both values agree to within uncertainty with the results from NLSWT fits.